ranabameer/controlling-robot-manually/README.md

 <br/><img src="https://github.com/ranabameer/controlling-robot-manually/blob/master/images/12.JPG"><br/>
 <br/><img src="https://github.com/ranabameer/controlling-robot-manually/blob/master/images/13.JPG"><br/>

-There also a video to show this in the files above.
+There is also a video to show this in the files above.